 - Flaming Amy’s – Funky Mongolian BBQ.
 Create your own bowl with fresh veggies, your choice of meat, and then choose rice/noodles and sauce.
 Jalapeno lime and Ginger is a great combination for the sauces.

 - The Sour Barn – Pet-friendly extension of Broomtail Craft Brewery.
 They have a huge selection of sour beer, board games, and a relaxing back patio.

-- For a unique night, stay in this shipping container.
-Bonus: It’s pet-friendly and 2 blocks from Carolina Beach.
+- For a unique night, stay in this Airbnb shipping container.
+Bonus: It’s pet-friendly and only 2 blocks from Carolina Beach.

 - For a budget option, stay at the quaint Stella Maris Hostel.

 - For a luxurious bed and breakfast, stay in this Victorian Mansion near the Riverwalk.